 This session takes all the websites you have seen and pulls out the key “first places to look.”
 These Internet investigation tools are the starting point for any and every fraud examination.
 If you want to make sure you cover the bases, these sites are the places you start.

-Putting It to Good Use: Opening the Investigation
+Putting It to Good Use: Practical Exercises

 In this session, you will begin to put what you have learned to work in a case study developed specifically for this course.
 You will begin to look into and analyze the activities of suspects by searching for hints and clues they have posted on the Internet.
 If you have brought your laptop, then you can work alongside the instructor and take a hands-on approach to the practical problem.